 - Nuts: There is something in almonds called salicin which is found in some of the most popular over the counter pain relievers.
 This is a much healthier and natural remedy for tension type headaches.
 Try a handful or two.

-- Water: The average American does not consume nearly enough water.
+- Water: The average American does not consume near enough water.
 It is recommended you drink 8 glasses of water a day.
 If you feel a headache coming on, try drinking 2-3 glasses of water as soon as you feel the symptoms.
 This usually does the trick and can ward off any pain.

 - Cool compress: Try placing a cool damp cloth over both your forehead and eyes.
 This method works especially well if the pain is in your temples or sinuses.
-It works by tightening the blood vessels which will help to relieve the pain.
+It works by tightening the blood vessels which will helps to relieve the pain.

 - Food: Try making yourself a light meal or snack.
 Sometimes a headache may come on suddenly if your blood sugar drops, and eating will help bring it back up.